jdjakub/phd-thesis/ch-bl.md

 Finally, an *in-system compiler* is the most challenging to implement.
 It will allow the language to exist in-system sooner and possibly more efficiently but, as above, will likely need to be converted to a high-level programming language to allow in-system improvements.

 When implementing the interpreter or compiler in-system, all its intermediate state will also be stored in-system.
 However, in-system state can be used even when implementing the interpreter or compiler *on the platform.* This takes advantage of the platform's high-level language while leveraging the product system for debugging and visualisation, simplifying a later port to in-system implementation (see Heuristic\ \ref{in-state-op}).
-The transition from platform to in-system implementation can be even more gradual; once the intermediate state is stored in-system, it becomes possible to port *parts* of the interpreter piecemeal to in-system instructions, invoking them from the remaining parts running outside.
+The transition from platform to in-system implementation can be even more gradual; once the *intermediate state* is stored in-system, it becomes possible to port *parts* of the interpreter piecemeal to in-system instructions, invoking them from the remaining parts running outside.

 \begin{heuristic}[In-state operation]
 \label{in-state-op}
-Store high-level-language processing state in-system even if the processor runs on the platform.
+Store high-level-language processing \emph{state} in-system even if the language \emph{processor} remains running on the platform.
 This will ease porting the processor to in-system implementation and support a gradual transition.
 \end{heuristic}

 ## Implementing Masp for BootstrapLab

 In BootstrapLab, Force\ \ref{escape-plaf} encouraged us to get executing Masp expressions early to get experience with the language.
-We choose to implement a *platform interpreter* for Masp using \ac{JS} as this was the easiest way to achieve that.
+We chose to implement a *platform interpreter* for Masp using \ac{JS} as this was the easiest way to achieve that.

 A naïve approach would simply implement the standard Lisp interpreter routines (`eval` and `apply`) as recursive \ac{JS} functions.
 However, this would miss an opportunity for visualisation and debugging that is already present in our substrate.
-Instead, we followed Heuristic\ \ref{in-state-op} and had intermediate interpreter state reside in-system.
+Instead, we followed Heuristic\ \ref{in-state-op} and had intermediate interpreter *state* reside in-system.
 This made a later in-system port easier by doing half of the work now.

 Lisp evaluation is done by walking over the expression tree.
 At any point, we are looking at a subtree and will evaluate it until reaching a primitive value.
 Ordinarily, the "current subexpression" is an argument to `eval` at the top of the stack, where the stack records our path from the original top-level expression.
 Since we already had a tree visualisation, we used that instead of a stack.
 We did, however, need to maintain references to parent tree nodes (see Appendix\ section\ \ref{graphs-vs.-trees}) in order to backtrack towards the next unevaluated subexpression once the current one is evaluated.
 Furthermore, instead of *destructively* replacing tree nodes with their "more-evaluated" versions, we "annotate" the tree instead.
 This design choice follows Subtext\ \parencite{Subtext} and will make it possible to trace provenance and enable novel programming experiences.
 Figures\ \ref{fig:masp-1}--\ref{fig:masp-n} show some examples.